 Because Florida laws can be so complicated in regard to medical malpractice claims, you need a Fort Lauderdale medical malpractice attorney who fully understands these laws.
 Contact the law firm of Dolman Law Group for help today.

-John Hopkins Medicine reports that medical mistakes account for an astonishing one-third of all U.S. deaths.
-Heart disease and cancer rank 1st and 2nd, respectively, and medical errors are ahead of the 4th-place respiratory disease for the most common cause of death.
-Annually, there are an estimated more than 210,000 medical malpractice deaths — many of which are preventable.
-One report estimates the fatality rate may be as high as 400,000 annually based upon unreported and under-reported cases.
-Florida is also the 3rd-largest state for reported medical malpractice actions.
+Johns Hopkins Medicine reports that medical mistakes account for an astonishing one-third of all U.S. deaths.
+Heart disease and cancer rank first and second, respectively, and medical errors are ahead of the fourth-place respiratory disease for the most common cause of death.
+Annually, it is estimated that there are more than 210,000 medical malpractice deaths—many of which are preventable.
+One report estimates the annual fatality rate may be as high as 400,000 based upon unreported and under-reported cases.
+Florida is also the third-largest state for reported medical malpractice actions.

 In the last quarter century, many states, including Florida, have seen an onslaught of medical malpractice lawsuits due to medical errors and injuries.
-In response, Florida enacted several laws, one of which in 2003 capped certain damages for pain and suffering in medical malpractice cases (see Florida Statutes § 766.118).
-Fortunately for injured patients, fourteen years later, the Florida Supreme Court struck down that law and eliminated the noneconomic damage cap. (see North Broward Hospital District vs. Kalitan).
+In response, Florida enacted several laws, one of which in 2003 capped certain damages for pain and suffering in medical malpractice cases (see Florida Statute § 766.118).
+Fortunately for injured patients, 14 years later the Florida Supreme Court struck down that law and eliminated the noneconomic damage cap. (see North Broward Hospital District vs. Kalitan).

 Medical malpractice occurs when a healthcare provider is negligent, meaning the doctor, nurse, surgeon, hospital, pharmacist, or another party deviated from accepted practice norms in the medical community.
 Not all bad outcomes mean that medical malpractice occurred, nor do all medical mistakes equate to malpractice.
 That is why an experienced medical malpractice attorney should be consulted.